Of mice and men (and pigs), a cystic fibrosis mystery solved

 New research from the University of Iowa answers a question that has vexed cystic fibrosis (CF) researchers for almost 25 years: why don't mice with CF gene mutations develop the life-threatening lung disease that affects most people with CF?

 Published Jan.
-29 in the journal Science, the research led by Michael Welsh, M.D., provides an answer to this long-standing scientific puzzle, and in doing so, identifies a that may be a target for new CF therapies.
+29 in the journal Science, the research led by Michael Welsh, M.D., provides an answer to this long-standing scientific puzzle, and in doing so, identifies a proton pump that may be a target for new CF therapies.

 "Since the first CF mouse was reported in 1992, I have been asked hundreds of times, 'Why don't CF mice have respiratory host defense defects and develop lung infections?'" says Welsh, UI professor of internal medicine, molecular physiology and biophysics, a Howard Hughes Medical Institute Investigator, and Director of the Pappajohn Biomedical Institute.